realitymediabook/realitymediabook.github.io/_chapters/chapter-onboarding.md

 ####Enter the Rotunda

-You can enter the rotunda of *RealityMedia*, which leads to all the galleries, through this portal:
+You can enter the rotunda, which leads to all the galleries, through this portal:
 <div><img src="{{ site.baseurl_book_img }}portal-small.jpg)">
-{% include hubslink.html room="0" waypoint="start" text="this portal" %} </div>
+{% include hubslink.html room="0" waypoint="start" text="Rotunda" %} </div>